 Looking to switch things up?
 These rainbow dyed chickpeas are cost-effective, easy to prepare, and they can be reused again and again!
-Follow this easy recipe to make vibrant coloured chickpeas to use in sensory bins and sensory bottles.
+Follow this easy recipe to make vibrant colored chickpeas to use in sensory bins and sensory bottles.

 There are SO many cool sensory activities out there that it can be hard to decide which ones to try.